Aveek-Saha/Graph-Conv-Net/README.md

 # Graph Convolutional Networks
-A TensorFlow 2 implementation of Graph Convolutional Networks for semi supervised classification of nodes from the paper, Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017)
+A TensorFlow 2 implementation of Graph Convolutional Networks for classification of nodes from the paper, Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017)

+This is my attempt at trying to understand and recreate the neural network from from the paper.
+You can find the official implementation here: https://github.com/tkipf/gcn

 ## Requirements
 - tensorflow 2